sitewhere/sitewhere.github.io/integration/mule.md

 </a>

 ### Add a SiteWhere Configuration
-There is a global Mule flow element that controls SiteWhere configuration for a flow.
+There is a global element that controls SiteWhere configuration for a flow.
 In the flow editor (the large area in the middle of the IDE), click on the **Global Elements** tab and click the **Create** button on the right side.
-In the dialog, open the **Cloud Connectors** node and choose the **SiteWhere** entry, then click **OK**.
+In the dialog, open the **Connector Configuration** node and choose the **SiteWhere: Configuration** entry, then click **OK**.
 You should now see the SiteWhere settings dialog filled in with the default values.
-In this tutorial, we are going to assume you are running on a cloud instance of SiteWhere.
-If you are running on a local instance, you can leave the default values and everything should work.
-If you have not already done so, [start a cloud instance](/cloud/amazon_ec2.html).
+In this tutorial, we are going to assume you are running on a local instance of SiteWhere.
+If you are running on a [cloud instance](/cloud/amazon_ec2.html), update the **Hazelcast Url** to the correct cloud URL.
-To point to the cloud instance, update the **SiteWhere API URL** value to **http://sitewhere-aws/sitewhere/api/** and the Hazelcast **Remote Address** to **sitewhere-aws:5701**.
+You will also need to enter the Hazelcast username and password based on the group name and password set in your **hazelcast.xml** configiration file.
+The default values are **sitewhere** / **sitewhere**.
 The values should look like below:

 <a href="{{ site.url }}/images/integration/mule/sitewhere-config.png" data-lightbox="architecture" title="SiteWhere Configuration">
 	<img src="{{ site.url }}/images/integration/mule/sitewhere-config.png"/>
 </a>

-The values in the **REST** section determine how Mule Studio interacts with the SiteWhere REST services.
-The REST services are used when data is submitted to SiteWhere or when information is needed from SiteWhere on demand.
-The values in the **Hazelcast** section determine how SiteWhere connects to the Hazelcast instance running on your remote server.
-Hazelcast is used for subscription-based actions like the event processing logic we will be using later in the tutorial.
+Once the settings have been updated, click the **Test Connection...** button at the bottom of the dialog to verify that Studio can connect to SiteWhere.
+If the connection succeeds, your flow is ready to start interacting with SiteWhere data.

 ### Create an Event Processing Flow
-Now that we have the SiteWhere configuration out of the way, we just need to add the processing elements to our flow to get the data we are interested in from SiteWhere.
+Now that we have the SiteWhere configuration out of the way, we need to add the processing elements to our flow to get the data we are interested in from SiteWhere.
 In this example, we want to subscribe to any *location* events being processed by SiteWhere.
 As devices report new location data, that data will be forwarded to Mule after it has been saved to the datastore by SiteWhere.

 First, click on the **Message Flow** tab at the bottom of the editor to go back to the visual editor.
-On the palette at the right of the editor, open the **Cloud Connectors** drawer, find SiteWhere in the list, and drag-and-drop it out on to the canvas.
+On the palette at the right of the editor, open the **Connectors** drawer, find SiteWhere in the list, and drag-and-drop it out on to the canvas.
 A new inbound endpoint will be added.
 Clicking on the new node should show its details in the properties panel at the bottom of the editor.
-Change the name of the node from **SiteWhere (Streaming)** to **Locations**, then open the dropdown for **Config Reference** and choose **SiteWhere** (which is a reference to the configuration we created in the last step).
+Change the display name of the node from **SiteWhere (Streaming)** to **SiteWhere Locations**, then open the dropdown for **Connector Configuration** and choose **SiteWhere_Configuration** (which is a reference to the configuration we created in the last step).
 Finally, choose **Subscribe locations** from the **Operation** dropdown and save your changes.

 Your flow should now look like the one below: